Golf Driving Lesson

 - Your chest should turn with your arms and shoulders.
 Your hands should be in front of your chest, just like in the address position.

-- You can see in this picture how your right knee should maintain it's flex.
+- You can see in this picture how your right knee should maintain a soft bend.

 Thank you for taking Lesson One of the Full Swing Lessons for the Driver.
 Please be sure to practice this lesson so that you are comfortable making the initial part of the backswing.
 To help you practice this position as well as the rhythm needed make solid contact please go to the Rhythm and Timing Lesson .
 It allows you to hit balls with the position you learned here.